Brian J. Wagnerwww.ArtPal.com/bjwagner

 While I work in several mediums and select various subjects, I particularly focus on trying to capture the intriguing worlds in the expressions of the human face and form, the complexity and uniqueness of the human being – thoughts, moods, and the incredible inner structure and functioning of the body.
 I love to capture this, perhaps in a single line or a touch of light or shadow.
 To hold that moment of revelation that I have had and share it with others is the primary reason that I have continued to create art my whole life.
 I hope that you find in my art that moment of revelation and enjoy it as I did while capturing it.

 My drawings are primarily on Canson or Strathmore 60-65 pound, acid-free paper, each fixed lightly so as not to diminish the brightness of the colors.
 My paintings are usually in acrylic or oil on canvas or on 140 pound watercolor paper.
-Each work is signed on the front with my initials (BJW), to distinguish them from the many Brian Wagners, some of whom are also artists, and dated.
+Each work is signed on the front with (BJW or BJWagner) and dated.
 Generally, when you order works, they are unframed, shipped flat with Styrofoam protection.

 I greatly appreciate your interest in my work.